webclinic017/edgedb/docs/reference/edgeql/for.rst

 Conditional DML
 ---------------

-.. index:: for, if else, unless conflict
+.. api-index:: for, if else, unless conflict

 .. versionadded:: 4.0